-Before reading this, you might want to read the post “Definitive reading list for CAT Preparation – Books”
+Before reading this, you might to read the post “How to read for Reading Comprehension for CAT” and also, the post “Definitive reading list for CAT Preparation – Books”

 The Economist is a fabulous publication.
 They write on all kinds of international affairs.
 They deal with politics, economics, culture, art, sport, books — the works.
 Their writing style is fabulous.
 They write crisp articles with near perfect grammar.

 Point to keep in mind: They are a British magazine, so have a mild English bias and a heavy Anglo-Saxon bias.
 So, the magazine regularly paints Russia as evil and England and US as strivers for the good of the world.
 They are fiercely right-wing economically and staunchly liberal when it comes to the socio-cultural axis.
 If you are struggling to understand what left/right mean, you should probably read this article .

 The Economist price tag is pretty high though.
 One can read 3 articles per week free of cost.
 If budget is a constraint, the free articles are probably the best place to start.

 This is a left wing magazine from Britain.
 Their sports columns are pretty good, the rest of the paper is less good.
 They are a sister concern of The Observer, which I would rate as an even better publication.
 The magazine is good for the quality of humour in their sports columns.
 The website is a classic example of British self-deprecating humour.
 Their football column “The Fiver”, cricket column “ The Spin” and their OBO collections are brilliant.
 Their Ashes coverage is fabulous.
 Their 2005 Over by over reporting was so brilliant that I think they made a book out of it as well.

 The Guardian is free.
 At least for now.